rich-murphey/wasm-hostcall-example/README.md

 ## About This Project

-This is an example of how to export and import functions between a Rust application that loads [WebAssembly][webassembly] (Wasm), and Rust WebAssembly it loads.
+This demo shows how to export and import functions between a Rust application that loads [WebAssembly][webassembly] (Wasm), and Rust WebAssembly it loads.

 This Rust appliction uses [Wasmtime][wasmtime] to load and run WebAssembly.
 Wasmtime is quite new and evolving, especially new features to